DrDayoX/html-practice/README.md

 Since we're hungarian, a lot of these sites are going to be written in hungarian.

 # Installation
 Using git it is very simple to download.
+Just copy or type the following command to the terminal:
 ```
 $ git clone "https://github.com/DrDayoX/html-practice.git"
 ```